Pleasant Hill, Saskatoon: Education

+In March 2020, the provincial government committed to fund a new, centrally located K-8 school to serve the communities of King George, Pleasant Hill, and Riversdale.
+Planning began for a new city centre elementary school in nearby Riversdale, intended to replace the century-old King George and Pleasant Hill schools, as well as the 60-year-old Princess Alexandra school.
+Construction for the new school began in June 2025 on the site of the former Princess Alexandra School and is expected to open in 2027.

+Pleasant Hill School was closed in June 2023 two years ahead of schedule after the provincial Ministry of SaskBuilds and Procurement purchased the property from Saskatoon Public Schools with intent to use it as a community facility.
+In January 2026, it was revealed the former Pleasant Hill School will be renovated and converted into a wellness clinic by Ahtahkakoop Cree Nation.
+The site redevelopment project will involve refurbishing the existing school along with construction of a new urgent care centre and three-story parking garage.

 Public services

 Saskatoon Light and Power provides electrical utilities to all Saskatoon neighbourhoods which existed prior to 1958.
 Water is treated and supplied by the City of Saskatoon Water and Wastewater Treatment Branch.
 St. Paul's Hospital is located in Pleasant Hill, Royal University Hospital is located in the University of Saskatchewan Land Management area, and Saskatoon City Hospital is located in City Park.
 The Saskatoon Police Service Headquarters location is within the Central Business District located at 130 4th Avenue North.
 The Central Division oversees the Central Business District, the Riversdale Business District, SIAST and nine other residential areas.
 Pleasant Hill is served by the City of Saskatoon Saskatoon Fire & Protective Services, Fire Hall number 1 and head office is located at 125 Idylwyld Drive South, Riversdale.